ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-api-chart-tool-panel/index.md

 This section shows how to open and close the Chart Tool Panel via the Grid API.

-## Opening and closing the Chart Tool Panel via Grid API
+## Opening / Closing Chart Tool Panels via Grid API

+The Chart Tool Panels can be opened and closed programmatically using the following grid APIs:

 <api-documentation source='grid-api/api.json' section='charts' names='["openChartToolPanel", "closeChartToolPanel"]'></api-documentation>

-The example below demonstrates how you can open and close the Chart Tool Panel.
+The example below demonstrates how you can open and close Chart Tool Panels.

 - Click **Open Chart Tool Panel** to open the default `Settings` tab via `openChartToolPanel()`
 - Click **Open Chart Tool Panel Format tab** to open the `Format` tab via `openChartToolPanel()`